Shreya Ghoshal

-Shreya Ghoshal (/bn/; born 12 March 1984) is an Indian playback singer.
-Noted for her wide vocal range and versatility, she is one of the most prolific and influential singers of India. and is also often referred to as the "Queen of Dynamics for her remarkable vocal expressions.
+Shreya Ghoshal (Note: /bn/.) (/bn/; born 12 March 1984) is an Indian singer.
+Noted for her wide vocal range and versatility, she is one of the most prolific and influential singers of India.
+She has recorded songs for films and albums in various Indian and foreign languages, receiving numerous accolades, including five National Film Awards, four Kerala State Film Awards, two Tamil Nadu State Film Awards, two BFJA Awards, seven Filmfare Awards and ten Filmfare Awards South.